Russia marks pandemic high of infections, deaths

 “If we don’t take measures to restrict social communications resulting in growing infections, we will face rising contagion,” Health Minister Mikhail Murashko warned Thursday.

-Murashko said that more than 1.1 million COVID-19 patients are currently in hospitals, adding that the number is putting a “high load” on the nation’s health care system.
+Murashko said that more than 1.1 million COVID-19 patients are currently being treated at hospitals and at their homes, adding that the number is putting a “high load” on the nation’s health care system.

 He noted that 42% of Russians older than 65 received the shots, adding that the proportion in the most vulnerable category of the population was clearly insufficient.